Novelyst/minecraft-java-edition-support/README.md

 ## Planned Features for Release

-- Installation of .jar files in the .minecraft\\mods directory.
+- Installation of .jar and .zip archives without extraction.
-- Installation of resource packs in the .minecraft\\resourcepacks directory.
+- Deployment of mods and resource packs into the correct directories in .minecraft.
 - Automatic recognition of regular mods and resource packs.

 ## Possible Future Additions